JuliaData/DataFrames.jl/docs/src/man/basics.md

 ## Views

-You can simply create a `view` of a data frame (it is more efficient than creating a materialized selection).
+You can simply create a `view` of a data frame (it is more memory efficient than creating a materialized selection).
 Here are the possible return value options.

 ```jldoctest dataframe